 The rear brings to mind another of the series 5 cameras: the 5D Mark IV.
 A “rate” button allows you to quickly rank the best photos while you still have your camera in hand.

-Add to this the classic control wheel, and even the most critical fans should be content.
+Add the classic control wheel to all this, and even the most critical fans should be content.

 Canon has listened to its critics.
 They reinstated the AF joystick instead of the EOS R’s very polarizing touchbar.